This post was originally published on Jan. 20, 2016, and was updated on May 2, 2017, Jan. 10, 2018, and Nov. 28, 2018.

 Search for the perfect domain name for your blog

 Whenever I give talks on how to start a blog, people ask me what blog platform they should use.
-Although there are plenty of options out there, WordPress is the favorite because it’s easy to set up and versatile, with oodles of cool plugins to make your blog do just about anything.
-(At the time of this update, there were more than 74 million WordPress blogs on the Internet, so there’s that.)
+Although there are plenty of options out there, WordPress is the favorite because it’s easy to set up and versatile, with oodles of cool plugins and extensions to make your blog do just about anything.
+(At the time of this update, there are nearly 75 million WordPress blogs on the internet, so there’s that.)

 There is a free version of WordPress available, but do yourself a favor and spring for the paid version.
 As I mentioned before, I started with a free blog platform (not WordPress) because I was new and trying save money and knew nothing about how to start a blog.
-This was TampaBayFreebies.com and after I got some local news coverage, traffic to my blog spiked.
+This was when I focused a lot on my blog TampaBayFreebies.com.
+Then, after I got some local news coverage, traffic to my blog spiked.
 Yay!
 I’d hardly finished celebrating before I was hit by a spam bot and completely lost control of my blog.
 Boo!
 I then spent hours trying to reclaim MY blog so I could get back to work.
 I had to verify my identity and ownership of the site … long story short it was a complete time suck.
 All the while, of course, visitors to TampaBayFreebies.com were seeing “Sorry, this page doesn’t exist.”
 Grrrr …

-Now I use GoDaddy’s Managed WordPress solution for both my blogs.
+Now I use GoDaddy’s Managed WordPress solution for blogging.